mupdt/gradle-hello-world/README.md

 # IntelliJ Learning Session

 We'll be working with IntelliJ's default shortcuts.

-Case for using defaults: it makes collaboration easier (e.g.: for pair programming and knowledge sharing).
+Case for using defaults: it makes collaboration easier (e.g.: pair programming and knowledge sharing).

 In this learning session we'll work on a simple TDD example.
 Through this example we'll find out useful shortcuts, tips, and tricks.

 We'll be writing a DEP file parser.
 A mock DEP file is in [`src/test/java/resources/sample.dep`](src/test/java/resources/sample.dep).

-We'll try to avoid using the mouse as little as possible.
+We'll try to avoid using the mouse as much as possible (unfortunately sometimes we'll still need it).

 Let's get started.